KangJunXin0528/Linearised-Tung/README.md

 1. find "Releases" at the repository (normally at the right) and click it.
 (Here is the link if you can't find it: https://github.com/KangJunXin0528/Linearised-Tung/releases)

-2. Find "Assets", click "calculator-release.zip"
+2. Find "Assets", click "calculator-release-bugFixed.zip" or any desired version

 3. Once your file finish downloading, find the location you saved it and extract it to your desired location